ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 ### Manage databases

 Databases will be automacially created for both production and staging.
 You can access your databases via PHP MyAdmin.
 [Learn more](/docs/runtime-configuration/)

+A backup of your database is creates automatically once per day and stored for 7 days.
+If you wish to access or restore a database backup, please contact our customer service.

 ### Create HTACCESS file